Get Approved for up to $35,000 in 3 minutes

 What is the Disability Tax Credit (DTC)?

-According to the Canada Revenue Agency, the “DTC” is a non-refundable tax credit that aims to lessen the amount of income tax owed for recipients (and their supporters) with disabilities for parents of children with disabilities.
 The DTC is broken down into both provincial and federal amounts, and while the federal portion is the same for every eligible Canadian, the provincial amount varies considerably between provinces.
 If you’re a parent of a child under 18 with a disability, you may also be entitled to a supplementary amount called the “Child Disability Benefit”, which is a tax-free monthly payment.

 Qualifying For The DTC

 This can be tricky, and the qualifications have been scrutinized by medical professionals over the years.
-In fact, even if you are receiving other types of disability compensation (CPP or workers compensation, for example) it doesn’t necessarily mean you’ll qualify for the DTC.
-This can lead to a lot of confusion.
-Generally speaking, you may qualify for the DTC if you are living with a prolonged and/or severe mental or physical disability that makes daily living difficult or prevents you from working.
+In fact, even if you are receiving other types of disability compensation (CPP or workers' compensation, for example), it doesn’t necessarily mean you’ll qualify for the DTC.

 Medical Conditions That Qualify for Disability Tax Credit

 If you have difficulty hearing, speaking, walking, feeding yourself, or some other serious ailment that affects day-to-day living, then you have a decent chance at being approved.
-It’s hard to find an “approved list” of conditions online, but some legal websites have included conditions that generally are most recognized as “most likely” to be approved.
+It’s hard to find an “approved list” of conditions online, but some legal websites have included conditions that are generally most recognized as “most likely” to be approved.
 Some of the conditions include:

 • Addictions